 - Are our IT/IS platforms serving the company’s current life cycle needs and are they scalable and flexible enough to support future life cycle needs?

 - How can we be better at customer interface and interaction?

-Questions 1 & 2 are straight forward and can be answered through an assessment.
-Questions 3-6 require a bit more information because they are strategic in nature and dependent on where the company is in its current lifecycle, especially if the company is at an Inflection Point.
+These questions require that the leadership team clearly articulates its strategic direction.
+They require more information because they are strategic in nature and dependent on where the company is in its current lifecycle, especially if the company is at an Inflection Point.
 All companies go through five business life cycles as shown in the graphic below.

 These cross over points may happen over a long period and some companies go through these cycles many times.
 Middle market companies are especially challenged by the second and third cycle: Growth and Maturation.
 Typically, a company moves through the first two cycles by stitching together business processes, information technologies and organizations.
 Highly success companies will go through what we call an inflection point where their growth doubles.
 Each time it doubles, there is a need to redesign the business, organization structure, business processes and technologies that allow the business to move to the next inflection point.
 The second and third stages are typically the longest cycle in the business lifecycle.

-At some point during the transition from growth to maturity, leadership recognizes that this patchwork cannot support the company’s future because it isn’t efficient or scalable.
+At various point in a company’s life cycle, leadership recognizes that it structure (technology, organization, business processes) cannot support the company’s future because it isn’t efficient or scalable.
 We have seen it in dozens of companies.
 As we peel back the layers of the problem, we find that there are many issues causing this.

 - Out of date IT infrastructure and software